 How do I know that my company will really be able to pull out of this as they tell us they want to happen or are in bankruptcy or something of the sort.

 I don’t know if I should assume the worst or hang in on my job.
-Jobs aren’t in big demand in my speciality.
-I could hang in and do nothing, get a second job, change completely or go to school for another more demanding in my field or get a bachelors degree.
+Jobs aren’t in big demand in my specialty.
+I could hang in and do nothing, get a second job, change completely or go to school for another more demanding in my field or get a bachelor’s degree.

-I presently do mammograms with low reimbursement to company.
+I presently do mammograms with low reimbursement to the company.
 I am loyal and in good favor there.

 Dear No Name,

 I never like to see someone give up a current job without a new job lined up.
-It is good that you have marketable skills and you can easily identify employers in your area that you might be able to work for.
+It is good that you have marketable skills, and you can easily identify employers in your area that you might be able to work for.

-Often the easiest jobs to get are the ones that have either not yet been advertised or are no longer advertised, but still open.
-I put together this America’s Job Bank page also that might help.
+Often the easiest jobs to get are the ones that have either not yet been advertised or are no longer advertised but still open.

 The major issue with going back to school as an adult is that it is enormously expensive.
 Not only will you have college expenses, but you’ll still have your current monthly expenses to deal with at the same time.
 Don’t go back to school unless you are certain you can manage those expenses and will really finish your degree.
-Read “Is Going to College Really a Smart Financial Move“.